TreesLab/CircMiMi/README.md

   7  |  mirna          | The miRNA which may bind on the circRNA 8  |  max_score      | The maximum binding score reported by miRanda
-  9  |  num_binding_sites | The number of binding sites of the miRNA on the circRNA 10  |  cross_boundary | '1' if there is a binding site across the junction of the circRNA.
-Otherwise '0'.
+  9  |  num_binding_sites | The number of binding sites of the miRNA on the circRNA 10  |  cross_boundary | Whether if there are binding sites across the junction of the circRNA.
  11  |  MaxAgoExpNum   | The maximum number of supporting CLIP-seq experiments 12  |  num_AGO_supported_binding_sites | The number of AGO-supported miRNA-binding sites
  13  |  target_gene    | The miRNA-targeted gene
- 14  |  miRTarBase     | '1' if the miRNA-mRNA interaction is reported from miRTarBase.
-Otherwise '0'.
+ 14  |  miRTarBase     | Whether if the miRNA-mRNA interaction is reported from miRTarBase.
- 15  |  miRDB          | '1' if the miRNA-mRNA interaction is reported from miRDB.
-Otherwise '0'.
+ 15  |  miRDB          | Whether if the miRNA-mRNA interaction is reported from miRDB.
- 16  |  ENCORI         | '1' if the miRNA-mRNA interaction is reported from ENCORI.
-Otherwise '0'.
+ 16  |  ENCORI         | Whether if the miRNA-mRNA interaction is reported from ENCORI.
- 17  |  miRTarBase__ref_count | The number of references reporting the interaction
- 18  |  miRDB__targeting_score | The predicted target score from miRDB
- 19  |  ENCORI__geneID | The gene ID of the target gene
- 20  |  ENCORI__geneType | The gene type of the target gene
- 21  |  ENCORI__clipExpNum | The number of supporting CLIP-seq experiments
- 22  |  ENCORI__RBP    | RBP name
- 23  |  ENCORI__PITA   | The number of target sites predicted by PITA
- 24  |  ENCORI__RNA22  | The number of target sites predicted by RNA22
- 25  |  ENCORI__miRmap | The number of target sites predicted by miRmap
- 26  |  ENCORI__microT | The number of target sites predicted by microT
- 27  |  ENCORI__miRanda | The number of target sites predicted by miRanda
- 28  |  ENCORI__PicTar | The number of target sites predicted by PicTar
- 29  |  ENCORI__TargetScan | The number of target sites predicted by TargetScan
- 30  |  ENCORI__pancancerNum | The number of cancer types
- 31  |  category_1     | '1' if the circRNA-miRNA-mRNA interaction is of category 1.
-Otherwise '0'.
+ 17  |  category_1     | Whether if the circRNA-miRNA-mRNA interaction is of category 1.
- 32  |  category_2     | '1' if the circRNA-miRNA-mRNA interaction is of category 2.
-Otherwise '0'.
+ 18  |  category_2     | Whether if the circRNA-miRNA-mRNA interaction is of category 2.
- 33  |  category_3     | '1' if the circRNA-miRNA-mRNA interaction is of category 3.
-Otherwise '0'.
+ 19  |  category_3     | Whether if the circRNA-miRNA-mRNA interaction is of category 3.
+ 20  |  p_value        | P-value from the hypergeometric test for the circRNA-mRNA interaction.
+ 21  |  bh_corrected_p_value | P-value corrected by the "Benjamini-Hochberg" method.
+ 22  |  bonferroni_corrected_p_value | P-value corrected by the "Bonferroni" method.

 #### Note.